tytydraco/yessleep/out/Never_Swim_at_Incruenta_Falls.md

 "Sweet, we've got the place to ourselves," said Gare, waggling his eyebrows.
 "You know what that means..."

-"In your dreams, Gary," Carson said with mock disgust, yanking Gare's baseball cap down over his eyes.
+"Gross," Carson said with mock disgust, yanking Gare's baseball cap down over his eyes.

 Carson and I hopped out onto the dirt first, then shoved the front seats forward to let the guys clamber out.
 Next, we stripped down to our bathing suits and sprayed every inch of our bodies with bug spray.
 That was just protocol around here to ward away the constant plague of mosquitos and horseflies.

 It was a short hike to the promised land.
 We picked our way through the dense forest, pushing aside clumps of brambles and wisteria.
 I couldn't help but think it looked like a tunnel, the way the vines choked the trees and curled into each other above our heads.
 Bits of Spanish moss hung down from low oak boughs, prickling my skin as I trudged along.
 The air was thick here, peaty and sweet.

 As the rushing of the falls grew closer, a hush fell over the four of us, as if these were hallowed grounds.
 Looking back, I think they were.

 Incruenta Falls.
 No one knew why they called it that, but everyone agreed that's what it was called.
 The entrance used to have an informational plaque tacked onto a wooden post, but it had long since fallen down and worn away, taking its history with it.

 The falls themselves weren't anything to write home about, just shelves of rock stacked around twenty feet high.
 Frothy fresh water trickled down into a round swimming hole surrounded by flat boulders that were the ideal size and shape for spreading out towels and picnic blankets.
 The water was a translucent dark brown.
 It always reminded me of over-steeped tea.

 When the trees parted, Gare sprinted past us and took a flying leap into the hole with a whoop, disappearing beneath the surface.
 Leo took off running after him, executing a perfect cannonball that splashed me, Carson, and our towels.

 "That's it, you're dead!"
 Carson dropped the things she was carrying and jumped in to exact her vengeance.
 I was left with our stuff.
 I soon found a good wide rock jutting out into the water, and began unfolding an old blanket as Gare swam over.

 "Last one in is a rotten egg," he said, leaning on the rock with his elbows, "and you're getting rottener by the minute, Chlo."

 I splashed him in the face.
 As I did, I noticed something.
 The water felt weirdly warm, like a hot bath.
 My fingertips tingled.
 Soon, my entire hand felt numb.
 Like static.
 I jerked it away.

 No one else seemed bothered, so all I said was, "Okay, just give me a minute.
 I need more bug spray."

 But as I said this, I noticed something else.
 I could not see or feel a single insect in the air.
 Normally the place was teeming with small clouds of gnats, water bugs, dragonflies, and of course the ever-present mosquitos and horseflies.
 It was an entire ecosystem unto itself.

 Today, the swimming hole was in utter stasis.
 I don't know what else to say other than that it was deeply wrong.
 I found myself wondering if we'd taken a wrong turn.
 It felt so foreign, like a completely different place from the one I'd spent so many summers hanging around.
 No. The same toppled signpost had been there, I was sure of it.
 Why was everything so dead?

 I did notice a few abandoned towels scattered about on the rocks.
 It was at least comforting to know that people had recently been here.
 Seeing this, I tried to push the thought from my mind, but I could not bring myself to get into the water just yet.
 At some point, someone brought up the game again.

 Carson and I dared Leo to jump from a thick oak branch overhanging the deepest part of the hole.
 He scrambled up the slick bark without a second thought.

-FALL.
+*FALL*.
 My heart lurched.
 The voice from the radio played in my head, over and over, but Leo kept his balance.
 He stood straight up on the branch proudly, and pointed at us with an exaggerated wink.
 Then he jumped.

 I held my breath, waiting for Leo to resurface.